tvdboom/ATOM/README.md

 	+ **frac_variance: float, optional (default=1)**
 	Remove features with the same value in at least this fraction of the total.
 None to skip this step.
 	+ **max_correlation: float, optional (default=0.98)**
 	Minimum value of the Pearson correlation cofficient to identify correlated features.
+A dataframe of the removed features and their correlation values can be accessed through the `collinear` attribute.
 None to skip this step.<br><br>
 * **fit(models, metric, greater_is_better=True, successive_halving=False, skip_steps=0, max_iter=15, max_time=np.inf, eps=1e-08, batch_size=1, init_points=5, plot_bo=False, cv=3, bagging=None)**
 Fit class to the selected models.
 The optimal hyperparameters per model are selectred using a Bayesian Optimization (BO) algorithm with gaussian process as kernel.
 The resulting score of each step of the BO is either computed by cross-validation on the complete training set or by creating a validation set from the training set.
 This process will create some minimal leakage but ensures a maximal use of the provided data.
 The test set, however, does not contain any leakage and will be used to determine the final score of every model.
 Note that the best score on the BO can be consistently lower than the final score on the test set (despite the leakage) due to the considerable fewer instances on which it is trained.
 At the end of te pipeline, you can choose to test the robustness of the model applying a bagging algorithm, providing a distribution of the models' performance.
 	+ **models: string or list of strings**